oveddan/site/content/portfolio/presence/index.md

 ---

-Our eyes are strong indicators of our interests and intentions.
-This piece explores new ways to communicate with machines using our gaze and these indicators.
+Our eyes are windows into our interests and intentions.
+This piece explores new ways to communicate with art using our gaze and these indicators.
+The viewer's perception becomes a feedback loop as when it changes it triggers a new form in what's displayed, and this new form then alters the perception of the viewer.

 #### Why eye-gaze tracking?